 What is BBCOR?

 BBCOR is an acronym for the Batted Ball Coefficient of Restitution.
 It is the certification required for non-wood baseball bats that currently regulate adult baseball bats used in high school and collegiate play.

 BBCOR measurements look at the trampoline effect of the ball off of the bat.
-It is a type of baseball bat made of a metal alloy by following the specific performance rules and regulations, which is assumed to be safe by the NFHS and NCCA for the high school baseball and college-level baseball players.
-The BBCOR standard makes sure that bats of non-wood materials do not have too high of exit velocity.
+It is a type of baseball bat made of a metal alloy by following the specific performance rules and regulations, which is assumed to be safe by the NFHS and NCCA for high school baseball and college-level baseball players.
+The BBCOR standard ensures that bats of non-wood materials do not have too high exit velocity.